Apollon77/ioBroker.meross/README.md

 ## Changelog
 ### __WORK IN PROGRESS__
-* (Apollon77) Optimize Meross Communication by using only one connection instead of one per device
 * (Apollon77) Optimize MTS200 handling
+* (Apollon77) Optimize Meross Communication by using only one MQTT connection instead of one per device
+* (Apollon77) Optimize Meross Communication to first try to communicate with the device locally before sending data to MQTT
 * (Apollon77) Add new state "disabled" to ignore connection error of a device; reconnections are still tried, but no error are logged if not successful

 ### 1.8.0 (2022-01-05)